-If an complainant wishes to pursue University disciplinary proceedings against the respondent, the complainant may file a Title IX complaint with the Title IX Administrator at TitleIX@ohiochristian.edu.
+If an accuser wishes to pursue University disciplinary proceedings against the accused, the accuser may file a Title IX complaint with Ronda Baldwin, Title IX Administrator at TitleIX@ohiochristian.edu.

-In the case of a sex offense, the allegation shall be referred to the Title IX Adjudication Process.
-The University may prohibit contact between the complainant and the respondent and may, depending of the severity of the crime, provide alternative methods of protection including changes in housing.
+In the case of a sex offense, the allegation shall be referred to the Title Ix Adjudication Process.
+The University may prohibit contact between the accuser and the accused and may, depending of the severity of the crime, provide alternative methods of protection including changes in housing.
 The proceedings will be prompt, fair, and impartial from the initial investigation to the final result of the proceedings.
-These proceeding will be conducted by officials who, at minimum, receive annual training on issues related to sexual harassment, dating violence, domestic violence, sexual assault, stalking and on how to conduct an investigation and hearing process that protect the safety of complainant and promote accountability.
-The Title IX process allows for 60 days for the investigation, 21 days from the time of hearing to decision and 5 days for the appeal.
+These proceeding will be conducted by officials who, at minimum, receive annual training on issues related to dating violence, domestic violence, sexual assault, stalking and on how to conduct an investigation and hearing process that protect the safety of victim and promote accountability.
+The Adjudication Process proceedings, barring any extraordinary circumstance, shall be completed within 60 days of the original complaint being filed with the Title IX Coordinator.
+Any appeals shall be settled within 30 days of the appeal being filed.